-Xavier Rudd’s New EP Is a Celebration Of Freedom
+Xavier Rudd’s New EP Is a Celebration of Freedom

 “Due to the world order that has been inflicted on the planet and ourselves over the centuries we find ourselves negotiating the battles of generational trauma and conditioning that lingers in our hearts and minds.
 Such is life…. some days we have to scramble uphill with a heavy load and some days we feel like we can fly.”

-Freedom Sessions will feature Rudd’s 2023 single releases; “High Times”, “Road Trippin’” and “Free the People”, alongside a new single “Moments” which will be drop on EP release.
+Freedom Sessions will feature Rudd’s 2023 single releases: “High Times”, “Road Trippin’” and “Free the People”, alongside a new single, “Moments”, which will be dropped on EP release.

 Love Indie?